florianhartig/DHARMa/DHARMa/tests/testthat/_snaps/testTests.md

       Warning in `cbind()`:
       number of rows of result is not a multiple of vector length (arg 2) Error in `testSpatialAutocorrelation()`:
       !
-Dimensions of x / y coordinates don't match the dimension of the residuals
+Dimensions of x / y coordinates don't match the dimension of the residuals.

 ---